 Soon thereafter, however, several factors combined to the detriment of Navy marksmanship training.
 Under Chief of Naval Operations, Adm.
 Elmo Zumwalt, the Career Counselor rating was established and billets were needed on the Naval District Staffs.
 Zumwalt refused to establish new billets and the Naval Districts (ND) were required to “offset” billets in order to fill the new requirement.
 Most NDs chose the SAMI billet as the “offset” and those people were lost.
 Inevitably, with no district coordinator the Naval District Matches faltered and eventually collapsed.
 In the middle 1970s, funding for the program began to dwindle.
 Around 1978, the SATUs were disestablished and Small Arms Instructor Training was assigned to the Air Force.
 Further reorganization sent the BUPERS billet to the Naval Technical Training Command in Memphis, Tenn., with Mr. Barrett in charge.
 Without a supporting organization and dedicated shooters in the needed billets, the program came to a halt.

-In addition to the disestablishment of SATUs, other developments during the last 20 years have threatened to leave Sailors inadequately equipped and trained to defend their ships and stations.
+In addition to the disestablishment of SATUs, other developments from the 1980s to present have threatened to leave Sailors inadequately equipped and trained to defend their ships and stations.
 Individual small arms proficiency has not received the same emphasis in the Navy as it has in the Marine Corps or Army, due in part to the Navy’s focus upon high-tech weaponry wielded by ships, submarines and aircraft.
 This oversight was evident as long ago as November 1963, when the Chief of Naval Personnel testified before Congress:

 “We have too many people who have no experience in small arms.
 In our engrossment with huge new weapons systems, we lose sight of the fact that a knowledge of small arms shooting is going to be tremendously important.”